intershop/intershop-pwa/docs/guides/angular-component-development.md

 </ng-container>
 ```

-Should the values of the array$ observable be changed during the lifetime of the component (reording elements, add/ delete elements, changing properties), then all current children DOM elements are destroyed and initialized with the new values.
+In case the values of the array$ observable are varying somehow during the lifetime of the component (reordering elements, add/ delete elements, changing properties), all children DOM elements are destroyed and re-initialized with the new data.

-To avoid the behavior and perform correct DOM updates, the elements has to be identified in the `NgFor` directive uniquely.
+To avoid these many and expensive DOM manipulations and persist the children DOM elements the loop elements has to be uniquely identified in the `NgFor` directive.
 This can be achieved by using custom [`trackBy`](https://angular.io/api/core/TrackByFunction) functions within the `ngFor` directive.

 ```typescript